rackerlabs/design-system/_component_design/left-nav.md

 ## When to use

-Use the left navigation component for web applications, unless there is a firm implementation constraint that requires top navigation.
+Unless a firm implementation constraint requires top navigation, use the left navigation component for web applications.

 {% endcolumn %}